storybuilder-org/StoryCAD/docs/Creating_a_Story_pt_1.md

-The best  way to learn about StoryBuilder is to actually create a story with it.
+The best  way to learn about StoryCAD is to actually create a story with it.
 That's what this tutorial is for.
-We'll create a story outline with StoryBuilder and show you exactly what we did at each step along the way.
+We'll create a story outline with StoryCAD and show you exactly what we did at each step along the way.
 We don’t claim it’s a great outline; actually, it’s pretty trite.
 But the point is that any story idea, with work and process, can be developed into a workable story. <br/>

-The tutorial assumes you can navigate in StoryBuilder, so if you haven’t yet done so, please take a look at the Quick Start  section of this manual, and particularly at the Navigating in StoryBuilder subsection.
+The tutorial assumes you can navigate in StoryCAD, so if you haven’t yet done so, please take a look at the Quick Start  section of this manual, and particularly at the Navigating in StoryCAD subsection.
 That  said, let’s begin. <br/>

 Every story starts with an idea.
 The idea might come from anywhere.
 A conversation might lead to a bit of dialog; someone you see in a crowd could suggest an interesting character; a newspaper article or story you're read or movie you've seen might spark an idea for a conflict.   <br/>